 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 If you’re a regular on the blog, you’ll know I have a soft spot for Cancun!
 From my experience on multiple family vacations as a kid to living there as an adult, I love everything Cancun offers.
+It is easily my favorite place to visit on the Yucatan Peninsula!

 If you’ve never been to Mexico, it’s a great introduction to the country.
 But if you’re stuck wondering if it’s safe to travel to Cancun, our answer is a definite yes!

-Since Cancun brings so much revenue to Mexico, they’ve got a vested interest in safety and security within the hotel zone.
+Since Cancun brings so much revenue to Mexico, they’ve got a vested interest in safety and security within the Hotel Zone.
 Even outside of that area, Cancun is still known as a safe city with a low crime rate.
 But that doesn’t mean we’re encouraging you to be complacent!
 Being aware of your surroundings and taking basic precautions is a good plan wherever you are in the world – Cancun included.

 So if you’re headed there soon, you should know what to look out for and how to protect yourself.
 We created this blog to help you prepare for the best vacation in Cancun!